dupr/duprkit/README.md

 ===

 THIS TOOLKIT ONLY FOCUSES ON GETTING SCUTWORK DONE.
+THIS TOOLKIT DOES NIT AIM AT SIMPLIFYING DEBIAN PACKAGING.
+THIS TOOLKIT IS STILL AN EXPERIMENT AND IT WILL BE VOLATILE.

 D**ian may be pronounced as "Dasteriskian", i.e. "D-asterisk-ian".
 (Although ugly.
 [Put your suggestion here.](https://github.com/dupr/duprkit/issues/2))